SELab-2/UGent-5/backend/README.md

 It will start a local development server on port `8080`

+## The API

+## Login

+The `/api/login` endpoint will redirect the user to a CAS login page.
+After authentication, a [JWT](https://jwt.io/) token will be returned to the user.
+This token has to be send in the `Authorization` header of each request to access protected endpoints.

+## Developing

 #### To format the python code in place to conform to PEP 8 style: